teodutu/operating-systems/content/chapters/compute/lab/README.md

 Now wait for that thread to finish and see that all the printed numbers are consistently negative.

-As you can see, waiting is a very coarse form of synchronization.
+As you can see, waiting is a very coarse form of synchronisation.
 If we only use waiting, we can expect no speedup as a result of parallelism, because one thread must finish completely before another can continue.
-We will discuss more fine-grained synchronization mechanisms [later in this lab](#synchronization).
+We will discuss more fine-grained synchronisation mechanisms [later in this lab](#synchronisation).

 Also, at this point, you might be wondering why this exercise is written in D, while [the same exercise, but with processes](#practice-wait-for-me) was written in Python.
 There is a very good reason for this and has to do with how threads are synchronized by default in Python.
-You can find out what this is about [in the Arena section](#the-gil), after you have completed the [Synchronization section](#synchronization).
+You can find out what this is about [in the Arena section](#the-gil), after you have completed the [Synchronisation section](#synchronisation).

 #### Practice: `fork()`